diggadoodoo/discord.js-moderation-bot/README.md

 ### Any errors?
 If you'd like to come to me personally, join the [support server](https://discord.gg/t2nV9kBnch)

-Also a big thank you to the contributors for correcting small errors
+Also a big thank you to the contributors for correcting small errors and adding help to the bot.